sgp-i/dbaas-oracle/Playbook_Inputs.md

 - patch_year - The Patch Year to use in full format (e.g. 2018)
 - opatch_version_required - The expected OPatch Version for this PSU (as returned by `opatch version`)
 - opatch_util_installer - The name of the zipfile at '/yum/source/ORACLE_DB/OPATCH/' to install the expected OPatch version
+- db_home - database Home for APEX
+- host_code -  for APEX
 ## Optional Inputs
 - opatch_flags - Any flags that need to be passed to the "opatchauto apply" command.